Premature Ventricular Complexes

 Approach Considerations

-A 2016 population-based study of 498 individuals with ventricular ectopy activity, including PVCs, found that elevated levels of N-terminal pro-B-type natriuretic peptide (NT-proBNP) were independently associated with ventricular ectopy but not with levels of high sensitivity-troponin I (hs-TnI) or hs-C-reactive protein (hs-CRP).[13]
+A population-based study of 498 individuals with ventricular ectopy activity, including PVCs, found that elevated levels of N-terminal pro-B-type natriuretic peptide (NT-proBNP) were independently associated with ventricular ectopy but not with levels of high sensitivity-troponin I (hs-TnI) or hs-C-reactive protein (hs-CRP).[21]
 Obtaining levels of NT-proBNP may help in the evaluation of potential adverse cardiovascular events in persons with asymptomatic ventricular arrhythmias.

 Exercise stress testing should be performed to look for coronary ischemia, exercise-induced arrhythmia, or both.

 In patients suspected of having coronary artery disease, a noninvasive evaluation to rule out this possibility or even a cardiac catheterization may be helpful diagnostically.
-This is based on not just the presence of VPCs, but on all risk factors and symptoms.
+This is based on not just the presence of PVCs, but on all risk factors and symptoms.
 Onset in an elderly patient should be a red flag to consider the possibility of progressive structural heart disease.

 Electrocardiography